After COVID revenue collapse, Canadian municipalities face insurance premium spike

 An Intact spokesperson declined to comment.

-Lloyds syndicates including MS Amlin and the Ontario Municipal Insurance Exchange (OMEX), which enabled cities to group together to self-insure, are among those who have left the Canadian municipal market in the last few years.
+Lloyd’s syndicates, including MS Amlin, as well as the Ontario Municipal Insurance Exchange (OMEX), which enabled cities to group together to self-insure, are among those who have left the Canadian municipal market in the last few years.

 OMEX attributed its suspension in part to J&S.